srlasher/pdstools/How-to-export-and-use-the-ADM-Datamart.md

 The tables are described here [in the Pega documentation](https://docs.pega.com/decision-management-reference-materials/database-tables-monitoring-models).

-There are basically three options to retrieve the data.
+There are three options to retrieve the data.
 We list them here in order of preference:

 1. From Pega 8.8 onwards, you can export all the datamart tables into a repository directly from Prediction Studio.